xibodevelopment/backupwordpress/readme/readme-footer.txt

 For development issues, feature requests or anybody wishing to help out with development checkout <a href="https://github.com/xibodevelopment/backupwordpress/">BackUpWordPress on GitHub.</a>

-You can also email support@xibomarketing.com for further help/support.

 == Screenshots ==

 1. Manage multiple schedules.